Sovereign state: Westphalian sovereignty

 In political science, sovereignty is usually defined as the most essential attribute of the state in the form of its complete self-sufficiency in the frames of a certain territory, that is its supremacy in the domestic policy and independence in the foreign one.

-Named after the 1648 Treaty of Westphalia, the Westphalian System of state sovereignty, which according to Bryan Turner is "made a more or less clear separation between religion and state, and recognized the right of princes "to confessionalize" the state, that is, to determine the religious affiliation of their kingdoms on the pragmatic principle of cuius regio eius religio [whose realm, his religion]."
+Named after the 1648 Treaty of Westphalia, the Westphalian System of state sovereignty, according to Bryan Turner, "made a more or less clear separation between religion and state, and recognized the right of princes "to confessionalize" the state, that is, to determine the religious affiliation of their kingdoms on the pragmatic principle of cuius regio eius religio [whose realm, his religion]."

 Before 1900, sovereign states enjoyed absolute immunity from the judicial process, derived from the concepts of sovereignty and the Westphalian equality of states.
 First articulated by Jean Bodin, the powers of the state are considered to be suprema potestas within territorial boundaries.
 Based on this, the jurisprudence has developed along the lines of affording immunity from prosecution to foreign states in domestic courts.
 In The Schooner Exchange v.
 M'Faddon, Chief Justice John Marshall of the United States Supreme Court wrote that the "perfect equality and absolute independence of sovereigns" has created a class of cases where "every sovereign is understood to waive the exercise of a part of that complete exclusive territorial jurisdiction, which has been stated to be the attribute of every nation".

 Absolute sovereign immunity is no longer as widely accepted as it has been in the past, and some countries, including the United States, Canada, Singapore, Australia, Pakistan and South Africa, have introduced restrictive immunity by statute, which explicitly limits jurisdictional immunity to public acts, but not private or commercial ones, though there is no precise definition by which public acts can easily be distinguished from private ones.

 Recognition

 State recognition signifies the decision of a sovereign state to treat another entity as also being a sovereign state.
 Recognition can be either expressed or implied and is usually retroactive in its effects.
 It does not necessarily signify a desire to establish or maintain diplomatic relations.

+There are debates over whether states can exist as a fact independent of recognition or whether recognition is one of the facts necessary to bring states into being.
 No definition is binding on all the members of the community of nations on the criteria for statehood.
-In actual practice, the criteria are mainly political, not legal.
+Some argue that the criteria are mainly political, not legal.
 L.C.
 Green cited the recognition of the unborn Polish and Czechoslovak states in World War I and explained that "since recognition of statehood is a matter of discretion, it is open to any existing State to accept as a state any entity it wishes, regardless of the existence of territory or of an established government."

-In international law, however, there are several theories of when a state should be recognised as sovereign.
+International lawyer Hersch Lauterpacht states that recognition is not merely a formality but an active interpretation in support of any facts.
+Once made however it cannot be arbitrarily revoked on account of another state's own discretion or internal politics.